 - This is the individual who is primarily responsible for the flag.
 By default, the maintainer will be the individual who created the flag.
 You can assign any member of your team as the maintainer for a particular flag.

-In addition to the descriptors, every flag has a unique key which you set during flag creation, but the key cannot be edited after the flag is created.
+In addition to the descriptors, every flag has a unique key which you set during flag creation.
+The key cannot be edited after the flag is created.

-Each feature flag has a unique set of targeting and rollout rules relative to a specific environment.
+Each feature flag has a set of targeting and rollout rules for each environment.
 This means that you can create a different set of rollout rules for QA and production, allowing you to test a feature in QA before beginning a production rollout.